 Warm up Stretching Tips Audio

 Listen to the Warm up Stretching Tips Audio.
-Includes myths and misconceptions about how to use stretching in the warm up, plus the latest stretching research.
+Includes myths and misconceptions about how to use stretching in the warm up.

 With so much conflicting research about the role stretching plays in the warm up, it’s no surprise that we often hear questions like: What role does stretching play in the warm up?
 What type of stretching works best?
 Should I stretch at all before exercise?